dwolffram/replication-sari-forecasting/README.md

 ```
 ------------------------------------------------------------------------

-## Figures
+## Figures & Tables
-The figures can be created with the following scripts/notebooks:
+The figures and tables can be created with the following scripts/notebooks:
 - Figure 1, 4: `r/illustrations/illustration.R`
 - Figure 2a, 2b, 3a: `code/plot_sari.ipynb`
 - Figure 3b: `code/plot_delays.ipynb`